RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 [Add a reaction or comment to issue #1 if you'd like to see this completed sooner.](https://github.com/RogueOneEcho/how-to-setup-deluge-with-protonvpn-portforward/issues/1)

-# Part 3: Automated cross seeding with Prowlarr, cross-seed, and fertilizer
+# Automated cross seeding with Prowlarr, cross-seed, and fertilizer

-This guide follows on from [Part 2 of Deluge via Proton VPN with port forwarding](https://github.com/RogueOneEcho/how-to-setup-deluge-with-protonvpn-portforward/tree/part-2-caddy).
+This is part 2 of the series: [Deluge via Proton VPN with port forwarding](https://github.com/RogueOneEcho/how-to-setup-deluge-with-protonvpn-portforward).

-This guide adds Prowlarr, cross-seed, and fertilizer to the stack for automatic cross seeding.
+This part adds Prowlarr, cross-seed, and fertilizer to the stack for automatic cross seeding.

 ## Technologies
 - [Prowlarr](https://prowlarr.com/) for managing indexers.